-When you join the University, you are assigned a Personal Tutor who is a member of academic staff.
-They will act as a personalised point of contact within your department, supporting your academic and personal development.
+When you join the University, you are assigned an academic staff member as an Academic Advisor.
+They will act as a personalised point of contact throughout your time here, supporting your transition, and your academic and personal development.
+It is important to respond to communications and requests from your Academic Advisor, and to attend scheduled meetings.

-Your Tutor should arrange to meet with you on three occasions during your first semester and offer at least one meeting per semester on an ongoing basis for the remainder of your studies.
+Your Academic Advisor should arrange to meet with you on three occasions during your first semester and offer at least one meeting per semester on an ongoing basis for the remainder of your studies.
 This includes when away on placement or study year abroad.
-Your Personal Tutor can provide information and guidance about:
+Your Academic Advisor can provide information and guidance about:

-- your transition into the University community and your academic studies - unit choices, placement opportunities and future career plans - sources of support with any personal matters or situations involving your health and wellbeing - providing you with a reference for work experience, internships, your placement, further studies, or career
+- your transition into the University community and your academic studies - unit choices, placement opportunities and future career plans - sources of support with any personal matters or situations involving your health and wellbeing that may be impacting your studies - providing you with a reference for work experience, internships, your placement, further studies, or career

-First year students will be notified who their Personal Tutor is during Induction Week.
-Your Personal Tutor remains the same throughout your entire degree.
-However, if you would like to request a change of Personal Tutor, please contact the Senior Tutor.
+First year students will be notified who their Academic Advisor is during Induction Week.
+Your Academic Advisor remains the same throughout your entire degree.
+However, if you would like to request a change of Academic Advisor, please contact the Senior Tutor.

-Whilst your Personal Tutor will e-mail you to arrange periodic meetings, please do not wait until one of these meetings to contact them!
+Whilst your Academic Advisor will e-mail you to arrange periodic meetings, please do not wait until one of these meetings to contact them!